PythonOT/POT/docs/source/quickstart.rst

 Wasserstein Barycenters
 -----------------------

-A Wasserstein barycenter is a distribution that minimize its Wasserstein distance with respect to other distributions [16]_.
+A Wasserstein barycenter is a distribution that minimizes its Wasserstein distance with respect to other distributions [16]_.
 It corresponds to minimizing the following problem by searching a distribution :math:`\mu` such that